stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 ### Overview

-The process of loading the cubemap texture is quite slow and cumbersome for various reasons:
+The process of loading the cubemap texture is quite slow for several reasons:

 1. Each cubemap texture is loaded and copied separately.